 William Rees Jeffreys Hon.MTPI.,C.I.Mech.E was the founder of the Rees Jeffreys Road Fund.
 He was born in Paddington, London in 1871, and lived in Sussex.

 William Rees Jeffreys is the greatest authority on roads in the United Kingdom and one of the greatest in the whole world.Lloyd George, 1937.

-He led the campaign to seal the nation’s roads, therefore improving travel for road users and reducing roadside nuisance.
+He organised asphalt trials and led the campaign to seal the nation’s roads, therefore improving travel for road users and reducing roadside nuisance.
 He was a major force in developing the national road classification system.

 He was also a keen cyclist and, in 1900, was elected as a member of the council of the Cyclists Touring Club (CTC).
 A year later, he became the representative of the CTC on the Roads Improvement Council.

 Rees Jeffreys’ was a proponent of safe road design and concerned with promoting the idea of roads as an amenity; opening up access to the countryside for recreation and the appreciation of beauty, as well as providing connections between villages, towns and cities.